fhboswell/llvm-analysis-and-transform-passes/README.md

 5. Transformation Pass
     * 12.21.16
     * Convert all doubles in a program into floats.
-    * I am still learning a lot about possibilities and optimizations so I may change this.
+    * I am still learning a lot about LLVM and optimization so I may change this.

 ## Requirements